Sunny day

 The morning started cold and blustery, much like yesterday ended.
 I was slow to get moving.

-Shortly after I finally exited my tent I said hello to a couple hikers who were walking by.
-From that point on I didn't talk to nor even see another hiker until I was less than a mile from Hot Springs.
+Shortly after I finally exited my tent, I said hello to a couple of hikers who were walking by.
+From that point on, I didn't talk to nor even see another hiker until I was less than a mile from Hot Springs.

 It was a quiet, lonely hike.
 I enjoyed every moment.

-Weather Chilly and windy in the morning, warming to upper 60s with clear skies
+Weather Chilly and windy in the morning, warming to the upper-60s with clear skies

 Trail Conditions Continuing to dry out from yesterday's rain, well-maintained